che3zcake/frontend_mentor/product-preview-card-component-main/README.md

-# Frontend Mentor - Blog preview card component solution
+# Frontend Mentor - Product preview card component

 This is a solution to the Blog preview card component challenge on Frontend Mentor
 ## Table of contents